nimicent/watson-beat/README.md

 Step Eight: Import MIDI files from Watson to audio editor
 -------------

-All Operating Systems can use Soundation in the browser as long as they can use Firefox or Chrome!
+All Operating Systems can use Soundation in the browser as long as they can use Firefox or Chrome

-## SOUNDATION: Using the above image from Soundation, you can import several MIDI files into Soundation!!
+#### SOUNDATION: Using the image from Soundation above, you can import several MIDI files into Soundation
 <br></br>

+Open up Soundation for [Chrome](https://chrome.soundation.com/) or [Firefox](https://soundation.com/studio)!

-## GARAGEBAND: You can drag and drop your MIDI files from Watson into Garageband!
+#### GARAGEBAND: You can drag and drop your MIDI files from Watson into Garageband!
 <br></br>

 This is for Mac users only: Go to App Store and search for Garageband, its a free download. :)